dmrickey/ckl-foundry-modules/ckl-roll-bonuses/README.md

     * `fortune-concentration_primary`
     * `fortune-concentration_secondary`
     * `fortune-concentration_tertiary`
-    * `fortune-concentration_spelllike
+    * `fortune-concentration_spelllike`
     * can also use the class configured for the spell book e.g. `fortune-concentration_druid`

   ### Initiative Checks
   * `fortune-init`
   * `fortune-warsight-init`
-    * special oracle ability that allows choosing one of the three dice (I will not let you choose a lower dice, I pick the highest, you can delay if you want)
+    * special oracle ability that allows choosing one of the three dice (I have no way let you choose a lower dice, it picks the highest, you can delay if you want)
-    * must have the setting "fortune stacks" enabled
+    * must have the setting "fortune stacks" enabled (GM setting for the mod, this is enabled by default)

   ### Saving Throws
   * `fortune-save`